SSC Meetups 2018: Times And Places

 Time: Saturday, August 18, 3:00

 Location: Kaisermühlenstrasse 24.
 “The meeting room is on the ground floor of the apartment buidling which is across the road from the Stadlau station.
-The room entrance is on the opposite (eastern) side of the building, between Erich-Fried-Weg and Fahngasse. https://goo.gl/maps/CZ3G44V6xmn ”
+The room entrance is on the opposite (eastern) side of the building, between Erich-Fried-Weg and Fahngasse. (map) ”

 Washington DC